 Nepal is a sovereign state in South Asia, situated in the Himalayas.
-This landlocked country has a population of approximately 26 million people.
-Nepal borders countries such as China, India, and Bangladesh.
+This landlocked country has a population of approximately 29 million people in 2020 and borders China and India.
 The country’s capital and largest city is Kathmandu.
 The country has a rich, multi-ethnic and multi-dimensional culture based on ancient traditions and social customs.
-The Nepalese culture is intertwined and closely related to the culture of the more massive Indian Sub-continent and is influenced by the Indian and Tibetan cultures.
-The culture has evolved over the years and is expressed through religion and philosophy, art and craft, music and dance, festivals and food, and languages and literature.
+The Nepalese culture is closely related to the culture of the more massive Indian Sub-continent and is influenced by the cultures of India and Tibet.

 Ethnicity, Language, And Religion

-Nepal is a multi-ethnic country with a population of about 26 million people.
-It is home to people of different national origin.
-However, the majority of the people living in Nepal are actually citizens, referred to as “Nepalese.”
-Nepal is a multiethnic and multicultural country that came into existence by occupying several small kingdoms such as Videha, Mustang, Limbuwan, and Madhesh.
-The northern part of the country is inhabited by Limbu, Rai, and Mongoloid people while the Sherpa and Lama people inhabit the western and central region.
 There are approximately 123 languages spoken in Nepal.
 The major language is Nepali, spoken by 44.6% of the population as mother tongue.
 Other main languages include Maithili, Tamang, Tharu, and Bhojpuri.
 There are two main religions in Nepal; Buddhism and Hinduism.
 However, some Nepalese practice a unique combination of the two religions.
-The majority of the population (80%) are Hindu while 11% practice Buddhism.
+The majority of the population, 80%, are Hindu while 11% practice Buddhism.
 Islam is practiced by about 3.2% of the population.
-Christians are less than 0.5% of the population.
+Christians are \bout 1% of the population.

 Nepalese Traditional Clothing

-Each of the ethnic groups in Nepal has its own traditional clothing and costumes.
-However, most of these clothing follow the same pattern.
+Each of the ethnic groups in Nepal has its own traditional clothing.
+However, most of these follow the same pattern.
 Men’s traditional clothes are referred to as “Daura Suruwal.”
-Daura is a double-breasted shirt while suruwal is a simple trouser.
-Other wears include jacket, vest, and headgear.
-The combination of a jacket and Daura suruwal is considered the informal traditional wear.
-Daura does not have buttons or clasps and is often held in its place by four ties, two close to the waste and two near the shoulders.
-Suruwals are baggy trousers that fit tightly at the ankle.
-The national headgear is called “Dhaka topi.”
+Daura is a double-breasted shirt while Suruwal are simple baggy trousers that fit tightly at the ankle.
+Other items of clothing include jackets and a vest.
+The combination of a jacket and Daura Suruwal is considered informal traditional wear.
+A Daura does not have buttons or clasps and is often held in its place by four ties, two close to the waist and two near the shoulders.
+The national hat is called “Dhaka topi” and is often worn by the men.

-The traditional costume for the women is called “Kurta Suruwal.”
-It consists of a blouse, light baggy pants, and a large scarf.
-The trousers are loose and brightly colored, often without patterns.
-The blouses are also brightly colored but have patterns.
-It is long and sleeveless or short-sleeved.
-The scarf is also long and has the same pattern as the blouse.
+The traditional outfit for the women is called “Kurta Suruwal.”
+It consists of a long blouse, sleeveless or short-sleeved and usually extending below the hips, light baggy pants, and a large scarf.
+The clothing is loose and usually brightly coloured and with patterns.
+The scarf is also long and matches with the rest of the outfit.
 It is draped over the body.

 Literature, Art, And Craft

-Much Nepalese art is considered religious.
-The Newar people are considered creators of most of the examples or art and architecture of Nepal.
-They are known for craftsmanship, paubha painting, and sculpture.
+Much of Nepalese art is considered religious.
+The Newar people are responsible for most of the examples of the traditional art and architecture of Nepal.
+They are known for craftsmanship, Paubha painting, and sculpture.
 The Newari create a caste-bronze statue of Hindu and Buddhist deities.

 Life In Society